jharlan-hash/RateMyRations/README.md

 ### Menu Data Source

-The application fetches menu data from the University of Iowa's Nutrislice API:
+The application fetches menu data from the University of Iowa's Nutrislice API by default but can be changed:
 - API Base: `https://dininguiowa.api.nutrislice.com/menu/api/weeks/school/`
 - Supports breakfast, lunch, and dinner menus
 - Data is categorized by dining stations (excluding beverages, condiments, etc.)